njuneau/Unit2/README.rst

 redefine the "prepare", "setup" and "tearDown" methods, which are called by the TestRunner at specific times (refer to the method documentation).

-Once your test case is ready, create a new ``TestRunner`` instance and include add an instance of your test case class into it.
+Once your test case is ready, create a new ``TestRunner`` instance and add an instance of your test case class into it.
 Once you added all your test cases, run the test runner.